ttran9/comp-build-backend/README.md

 # Comp-Build-BackEnd

+- Demo
+  - A running demo for the front-end web application that utilizes this back-end API can be seen [here](https://www.compbuild.toddtran.com/)
+  - This is hosted on Linode.
+It was previously hosted on an AWS EC2 instance.

 - This will house the code for the backend.
   - I have decided to split the app up into individual repositories as this would be more practical.
     - My former implementation (taken from a Udemy course and likely done for simplicity) was to have the frontend